-- 808. Factors Used to Determine the Reasonableness of Force.
+808. Factors Used to Determine the Reasonableness of Force.
 When determining whether to apply force and evaluating whether an officer has used reasonable force, a number of factors should be taken into consideration, as time and circumstances permit.
-These factors include, but are not limited to: - (a) Immediacy and severity of the threat to officers or others; - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time including whether the individual was actively resisting; - (c) The time available to the officer to make a decision; - (d) Seriousness of the suspected offense or reason for contact with the individual; - (e) Whether the person appears to be resisting, attempting to evade arrest by flight or is attacking the officer;
+These factors include, but are not limited to:

+- (a) Immediacy and severity of the threat to officers or others; - (b) The conduct of the individual being confronted, as reasonably perceived by the officer at the time including whether the individual was actively resisting; - (c) The time available to the officer to make a decision; - (d) The conduct of the involved officer leading up to the use of force (Penal Code §835a); - (e) Seriousness of the suspected offense or reason for contact with the individual; - (f) Whether the person appears to be resisting, attempting to evade arrest by flight or is attacking the officer;

-- (f) Proximity to weapons or dangerous improvised devices; - (g) Officer/subject factors including: - (1) Age, size, relative strength; - (2) Skill level; - (3) Injuries sustained or level of exhaustion or fatigue; - (4) The number of officers available vs. subjects; - (5) Prior contacts with the subject or awareness of any propensity for violence; - (6) Effects of drugs or alcohol; - (7) Environmental factors such as footing, lighting, sound and crowd conditions. - (h) The degree to which the subject has been effectively restrained and the subject's ability to resist despite being restrained; - (i) The availability of other options and their possible effectiveness; - (i) Training and experience of the officer; - (k) Potential for injury to officers, suspects and others; - (l) The risk and reasonably foreseeable consequences of escape; - (m) The apparent need for immediate control of the subject or a prompt resolution of the situation: - (n) Individuals who are known to be pregnant; - (o) Elderly individuals or obvious juveniles; - (p) Individuals who have been recently sprayed with a flammable chemical agent or who are otherwise in close proximity to any known combustible vapor or flammable material, including alcohol-based oleoresin capsicum (OC) spray; - (q) Individuals whose position or activity may result in collateral injury (e.g., falls from height, operating vehicles);
+- (g) Proximity to weapons or dangerous improvised devices; - (h) Officer/subject factors including: - (1) Age, size, relative strength; - (2) Skill level; - (3) Injuries sustained or level of exhaustion or fatigue; - (4) The number of officers available vs. subjects; - (5) Prior contacts with the subject or awareness of any propensity for violence; - (6) Effects of drugs or alcohol; - (7) Environmental factors such as footing, lighting, sound and crowd conditions. - (i) The degree to which the subject has been effectively restrained and the subject's ability to resist despite being restrained; - (j) Whether the conduct of the subject no longer reasonably appears to pose an imminent threat to the officer or others; - (k) The availability of other options and their possible effectiveness; - (l) Training and experience of the officer; - (m) Potential for injury to officers, suspects and others; - (n) The risk and reasonably foreseeable consequences of escape; - (o) The apparent need for immediate control of the subject or a prompt resolution of the situation; - (p) Individuals who are known to be pregnant; - (q) Elderly individuals or obvious juveniles; - Individuals who have been recently sprayed with a flammable chemical agent or who are otherwise in close proximity to any known combustible vapor or flammable material, including alcohol-based oleoresin capsicum (OC) spray;

-- (r) Individuals with physical, mental health, developmental, or intellectual disabilities who may be limited in their abilities to understand and comply with officer commands: - (s) Other exigent circumstances. - 809.
-Pain Compliance Techniques.
+- (s) Individuals whose position or activity may result in collateral injury (e.g., falls from height, operating vehicles); - (t) Individuals with physical, mental health, developmental, or intellectual disabilities who may be limited in their abilities to understand and comply with officer commands; - (u) Other exigent circumstances.

+809. Pain Compliance Techniques.
 Pain compliance techniques may be very effective in controlling a non-compliant or actively resisting individual.
 Officers may only apply those pain compliance techniques for which the officer has received departmentally approved training and only when the use of such a technique appears objectively reasonable to further a legitimate law enforcement purpose.